marksteve/resume/resume.md

 # Mark Steve Samson

-- More than 7 years of experience in building services with web technologies
+- More than 7 years of experience in building web services and experiences

 ## Competence